2020 in review

-No commuting meant time-saving.
-I had been spending at least one and a half hours every day commuting.
-This was huge.
+No commuting means huge time-saving.
+I saved at least one and a half hours every day.
 At the same time, I lost a good chance of exercise.
-I try to walk outside every day, but my physical activities drastically decreased.
+I try to walk outside every day, but the amount of my physical activities drastically decreased.

 It was fun to learn and practice algorithms and data structures for interview preparation.
 I solved about 300 Medium/Hard LeetCode problems in two months.
 Before 2020, I had been learning them with books and Coursera courses, but knowing and doing are two different things.
 Solving problems shed light on what I didn’t fully understand.
 I studied topics that I was stuck—graphs, dynamic programming, string searching, well, most of them!

 After the interviews, I still wanted to learn more.
 Someone on Twitter tweeted about Teach Yourself Computer Science.
 I started with Operating Systems: Three Easy Pieces because it looked easy to read—and it was.
 Then I moved on to Computer Systems: A Programmer’s Perspective.
 The book is more textbook-ish than OSTEP.
 But I found it fun to learn things that I hadn’t taken a deeper look at—the binary representation of floating-point numbers, assembly, processors, etc.